Who was Christian Ackermann?

 Christian Ackermann was the most scandalous and most talented woodcarver of the baroque age in Estonia.

-Ackermann evidently knew how much better his work was compared to that of the local masters, and so he did not want to submit to the guild.
-He arrogantly declared that the local masters have no idea whatsoever what the art of woodcarving is, he could teach it to them and they would only benefit from it!
-Needless to say, this kind of behaviour shocked the guild masters and they complained to Tallinn’s town council that Ackermann was behaving as if he were the famous antique sculptor Phidias.
+Ackermann evidently knew how much better his work was compared to that of local masters.
+He did not want to submit to the guild.
+He arrogantly declared that the local masters knew nothing about the art of woodcarving and were also not competent to assess the quality of his works.
+The guild masters accused Ackermann of arrogance and complained that Ackermann was behaving as if he were the famous antique sculptor Phidias.

 What is known about Ackermann’s workshops?